UvejsMr/ecars/README.md

 ## Features

 ### For Regular Users
-- Browse and search for cars
+- Browse and search for cars with sortings and filters
 - View detailed car listings with images and specifications
 - Chat with sellers
 - Book car inspections
 - Add cars to watchlist
 - Post cars for sale
 - Manage personal car listings
-- View car history and details
+- View car details

 ### For Servicers
 - View and manage inspection requests
-- Verify car conditions
-- Provide inspection reports
 - Access servicer dashboard
 - Manage service appointments